adeonirlabs/netninja-magic-memory/README.md

-# Tripago
+# Magic Memory

 A simple project to build a memory game.

 ---

-> Fetching Data & useEffect from The Net Ninja course
+> Managing states and passing data between components from The Net Ninja Couses